-Grade Level: 11-12 Course Length: Full year Credit: 1.0 (NCAA Approved)
+Grade Level: 11-12 Course Length: Full

+year

-Prerequisite: Successful completion of Algebra II with a B or better.
-Approximate Cost: \$99.00 (includes class fee \$4.00, AP exam \$95.00)
+Prerequisite: Successful completion of Algebra II

+with a B or better.

 This is a two-semester course designed for college-bound students to acquire college credit for statistics.
 This course is designed to prepare students to take the AP Statistics Exam.

 Students will be working at a college-level throughout the year.
 Topics to be covered in this course will be exploratory analysis of data, including interpreting graphical data and summarizing distributions of univariate and bivariate data, sampling, and experimentation, including planning and conducting a study.
-Requirement: A Texas Instruments Graphing calculator (TI 83, TI 83 plus, TI 84, TI 84 plus).
+Requirement: A Texas Instruments Graphing calculator (TI 84 plus).
 LMHS requires all students enrolled in the AP course to take the AP Exam.
 A teacher recommendation is needed.